sagarpm/First-Flutter-App/README.md

 I love travelling and I wished to make an application that shows all the amazing places I can visit.
 This application is one step closer to realising my dream, there is a lot of work to do on this application but I have laid the foundation.

+All the images I have used do not belong to me, they have been downloaded from wikipedia or google images.

 ## Getting Started

 This project is a starting point for a Flutter application.